madantamil/athena-s3/README.md

 ## How to access S3 Bucket using AWS Athena - Demo ?

+It helps to read the huge data from S3 bucket for analysing.

 <img width="1189" alt="Screen Shot 2019-06-28 at 22 08 03" src="https://user-images.githubusercontent.com/30971809/60368508-52fd2280-99f1-11e9-8371-b6b547f45d64.png">